Will you win or will you die? Find out if you can literally survive the Squid Game Challenge!

 For those who are not initiated, Squid Game is a Netflix Korean hit series in which heavily indebted people enroll in a competition that essentially relives some of the most popular childhood games, albeit with deadly consequences for failure.
 They would have to effectively "get rich or die".

 The series had garnered over 100 million views within a month of release and, as predicted, dozens of rogue Android games followed in its wake.
-This has happened more times than I could count, and it will keep happening probably until Android disappears or Armageddon happens.
+This has happened more times than I could count, and it will keep happening probably until Android disappears or Armageddon happens (or whichever other doomsday theory you might adhere to).

 As for the game itself, it's "decent", at least in comparison to the massa damnata of "Squid Game Challenge" games that you'll find on the Google Play Store.
 It's public knowledge that the Google Play Store is fraught with below-mediocre games and even, in many instances, scammy ones, so tread carefully!